nerhZ/ASP-worksheets/Worksheet-2/README.md

 ### Bump Down Allocator

-In order to implement the bump down allocator, it was mostly the same (if not slightly simpler), To begin with, I removed `m_sizeAllocated`, as it will no longer be necessary for my bump down implementation.
+In order to implement the bump down allocator, it was mostly the same (if not slightly simpler), To begin with, I removed `m_sizeAllocated`, as it will no longer be necessary for my bump down implementation due to not being required for checking available size.
 The rest of the class interface is identical, but the implementation does differ.

 First of all, in the constructor `m_next` is now set to the end of the assigned memory block, rather than the start.